-However, these types of pillows may not work as well for stomach sleepers and can often only be used while back or side sleeping.
-Additionally, if you're a warm sleeper, they are often not flippable.
+However, these types of pillows may not work as well for people who sleep on their stomach and can often only be used while back or side sleeping.
+Additionally, if you tend to be warm when you sleep, they are often not flippable.

 Support is crucial regardless of your preferred sleeping position.
 How much support you’ll get from a pillow depends on its firmness and materials.
 Thinner materials like feathers aren’t supportive as memory foam, for example.
 Stomach sleepers don’t need much support, so they can do with thinner materials, but side and back sleepers need something that offers more support, like memory foam.

-Firmer pillows offer more support, but it’s not always the best to go for the firmest option.
+Firmer pillows offer more support, but it’s not always best to go for the firmest option5.

 The firmness you’ll choose depends on your preferred sleeping position.
 For example, if you’re a side sleeper, sleeping on a firm pillow may result in pressure buildup.
 Instead, you may want to try medium or soft options that allow more cushioning.
-Stomach and back sleepers may benefit more from firmer pillows since these won’t allow the head to sink too deeply, throwing the neck out of alignment.
+People who sleep on their stomach or back may benefit more from firmer pillows since these won’t allow the head to sink too deeply, throwing the neck out of alignment.

 Finding a great ergonomic pillow that can help reduce your chronic neck pain is an efficient way to improve your sleep each night.
 Not only will you enjoy waking up without neck pain, but you will also be likely to sleep better during the night because you won’t be awoken by pain or a throbbing migraine headache.